 The recipe for a successful April Fools' gag is simple: one part clever gag, one part duped audience.
-Luckily, each year great pranksters around the world rise to the challenge and exploit the naivety of their friends, neighbours and country people with...Read More»
+Luckily, each year great pranksters around the world...Read More»

-They call the yoga posture seen above the “peacock pose,” but we may as well dub it the “PM position” (or perhaps “Trudeau Taunt” for the...Read More»
+They call the yoga posture seen above the "peacock pose," but we may as well dub it the "PM position" (or perhaps "Trudeau Taunt" for the balance-impaired...Read More»

 So … have you noticed how many people preface their sentences and responses with ”so"?